Maple Bacon Pecan Truffles are a decadent treat! They’re creamy & maple flavored, w/ nuts & crisp bacon, coated in melted chocolate and butterscotch.

-This morning I am posting a recipe for Maple Bacon Pecan Truffles that I made for a Bacon-Themed dinner we enjoyed with dear friends a couple months ago.
+This morning I am posting a recipe for Maple Bacon Pecan Truffles that I made for a bacon-themed dinner we enjoyed with dear friends a couple months ago.
+They’re sooo good!

-Richard… this one’s in your honor today, as I know you tried these truffles the last time we shared a meal together.
+Richard… this one’s in your honor today, as I know you tried these maple bacon pecan truffles the last time we shared a meal together.
 We loved you… with all our hearts, and miss you terribly already.

 Soooo… *takes a deep breath** … Here’s how to make these really delicious truffles, (which I adapted from my recipe for Maple Cream Bon Bons) for our Bacon Themed dinner.
 I figured bacon makes everything better, so that was my inspiration.
 Here’s what I did: